-Colour: Beige and Yellow
+Colour: Light Beige and Black

 Whether you wear it as a scarf, throw it around your shoulders as a cover up or even use it as sarong for the beach, this scarf can effortlessly elevate your style.
 Versatile and extra large, it is an exclusive piece to have.
 Perfect as presents for Birthdays and Mothers Day too.

 Please note, there may be slight variations in colour and design, which are an inherent and authentic feature of any handmade product.